slyjeff/JurassicParkWebService/JurassicParkWebService/ReadMe.txt

 be a discussion to consider the pros and cons.

 I do not have unit tests around the database logic.
 These would more properly be considered "integration tests" and my experience is that if the database layer is well seperated, it is better not to use unit tests for automation, as they have extenral dependencies.

-Additionally, Usually in C# I'd use NHibernate or another ORM rather than ADO.
+In C# I'd use NHibernate or another ORM rather than ADO.
+I'm sure there's a better way than what I did, but this was just a quick way to roll some generic database logic

 On create, power status is not passed in- I am intentionally setting it to active.
 Without it being specified in the requeirements, I made a judgement called, but I wanted to note that this intentional (that is, passing in a value will be ignored).